Delta drops outlook for 2025 and says growth has stalled in trade war

 Bastian said Delta foresees June quarter profitability of $1.5 to $2 billion but will not update its full-year outlook “given the lack of economic clarity.”

 The airline previously said that it expected 2025 earnings of more than $7.35 per share and free cash flow of more than $4 billion.
-At the time the company was expecting strong travel demand to continue.
+At the time the company was expecting strong travel demand to continue, and that has clearly changed.

-A month ago Bastian affirmed the company's full-year guidance.
+A month ago Bastian was confident enough to stick by Delta's guidance for the year.
 Speaking at the JPMorgan Industrial Conference, the executive said at the time that Delta was feeling good about where it was at.

 “There’s nothing that we’ve been through these last couple of months to indicate there’s any cracks in any of this,” he said.
 “We anticipate margins continuing to expand and we think margins will expand this year, even with the slower start to the year.”